 Bananas contain a trace amount of fat and offer a rich nutritional content for the calories.

-A small banana contains energy made up of mostly carbohydrates, 23g, of which 2.6g is fibre and 12g is sugar.
+A small banana contains energy made up of mostly carbohydrates, 23g, of which 2.6g is fiber and 12g is sugar.
 The more ripe banana is, the more sugar it will contain.
 If you want to reduce the sugar make sure you eat them while they are closer to green.

 Bananas also offer a little bit of protein, a small banana will add 1.1g of protein to your daily intake.

 Bananas are a good source of food for losing weight.
 You still need to keep within your calorie deficit but they are a filling source of energy.
 They are great to eat to fuel your exercise – aim to eat them approximately 2-3 hours before to fuel your session.